Unarpur

-Unarpur is a village and deh in Manjhand taluka of Jamshoro District, Sindh.
+Unarpur is a village and deh in Manjhand taluka of Jamshoro District, Sindh, Pakistan.
 It is located close to the west bank of the Indus river, across from Matiari, on the main road from Kotri to Sehwan.
 As of 2017, Unarpur has a population of 4,092, in 891 households.
 It is the seat of a tappedar circle, which also includes the villages of Belo Unerpur, Budhapur, Nai Jetharo, and Wachero.

 Unarpur has a significant forested area, which was planted by the Talpur Mirs during the 1780s for the purpose of hunting.
 Once one of the largest forests in Sindh, it has since been severely deforested as the trees standing on some 10,000 acres of land were cut down to clear kachha land for cultivation.